stupidusername/M3S/README.md

 ## Installation

 * Create a DB for your app.
-* Clone/Copy the app code and move to its directory.
+* Clone/Copy the app code and move it to its directory.
 * Create configuration files `local.php` and `config/local.php` (examples are provided).
 * Install the composer packages required by the app:
     ```